avrgeek/avrgeek.github.io/about.md

 ### Weather Station

 Build a Raspberry-Pi driven weather station for home.
-Other than being a really nifty project, also hoping to modify a rain gauge to track estimated snowfall, and wake me up in time to plow our 500 ft. driveway if that become necessary.
+Other than being a really nifty project, also hoping to modify a rain gauge to track estimated snowfall, and wake me up in time to plow our 500 ft. driveway if that becomes necessary.

 ### RFID Dog Feeder